 - In a bowl, mix flour, baking powder, and salt.

-- In another bowl, cream together softened butter and sugar until light and fluffy.
+- In another bowl, cream butter and sugar until light and fluffy.

 - Beat in the egg and vanilla extract.